FOCUS 10: MIND AWAKE/BODY ASLEEP

 FOCUS 10: MIND AWAKE/BODY ASLEEP BY FREDERICK AARDEMA

 Copyright 2006-2012, explorations-in-consciousness.com.
 All rights reserved.
-Permission for non-commercial use is hereby granted, provided that this file is distributed intact with reference to the author.
+Permission for non-commercial use is hereby granted, provided that this file is distributed intact.
 Quotations must be properly cited.

 For those unfamiliar with the focus levels a little background is in order.
 The story goes back to Robert A. Monroe, who began to experience involuntary Out of Body Experiences (OBE) in 1957.
 These early experiences have been documented in his first book "Journeys out of the body" (Monroe, 1971).
 It was also during this time that Monroe discovered that sound patterns could induce certain states of consciousness, which eventually led to the creation of the Monroe Institute and patented sound technology called Hemi-Sync.